LeoIannacone/goopg/doc/project.md

 ## Sending messages

-Analyzing the HTML comes out that there is no (simple) way to (given a string) send a message via GMail web interface.
+Analyzing the HTML comes out that there is no (simple) way to (given a string) send a message via Gmail web interface.
 Understanding how to do that could fit into the first risk analyzed.

 Sending the message will be done in the native application, which instead could fit in the second risk, but remains the preferred choice.

 # Project analysis and development

-GMail HTML structure is compiled (or something like that), making hard to understand the HTML elements IDs and ClassNames.
+Gmail HTML structure is compiled (or something like that), making hard to understand the HTML elements IDs and ClassNames.
 This makes stronger the first point described in Risk analysis.

 The logical operations must be moved outside the web context as mush as possible.